Netflix Review 2021

 What content does Netflix have?

-Netflix has 5,500 diverse titles that will make you laugh it up or cry it out.
+Netflix has over 15,00 diverse titles that will make you laugh it up or cry it out.
 And its on-demand and kid-friendly content earned it our Editor’s Choice.

 Netflix has new, old, and original content in a variety of genres, such as comedy, documentaries, crime TV drama, romance, sci-fi and horror, reality, and action.

-Your eldest son will be able to watch Dave Chappelle’s comedy special, your toddler will be entertained with lots of animated movies like The Secret Life of Pets 2, and you can watch The Irishman or Riverdale.
+Your eldest son will be able to watch Dave Chappelle’s comedy special, your toddler will be entertained with lots of animated movies like Madagascar 3, and you can watch The Irishman or Riverdale.

 Netflix TV shows include the following: